SpikingBrain: Spiking Brain-inspired Large Models: Training Paradigm

 Moreover, linear attention can be regarded as a low-rank approximation of the attention map, where the maximum rank of $\mathbf{A}$ is $d$ (the dimensionality of the query/key vectors)~\citep{chen2021scatterbrain,wang2020linformer}:

-Leveraging this attention-map correspondence, we can initialize the QKV projection parameters directly from a pre-trained Transformer checkpoint~\citep{kasai2021finetuning}.
+Leveraging this attention-map correspondence, we can initialize the QKV projection parameters of SpikingBrain directly from a pre-trained Transformer checkpoint~\citep{kasai2021finetuning}, and this applies to full attention, linear attention, and SWA.
 By reusing the learned QK similarity and performing lightweight training on a small amount of data, the attention can be adapted to these local or low-rank cases.
 Since SWA maintains local modeling precision and linear attention retains global interaction, combining them in a hybrid paradigm provides a closer approximation to the original attention map~\citep{dass2023vitality,chen2021scatterbrain,arora2024simple}.
 This enables a smoother transition during conversion and accelerates loss convergence.

 Finally, due to the generality of this attention-map formulation, we can construct diverse attention patterns—sparse, local, linear, or hybrid—and transfer them from any pre-trained softmax attention model.
+This allows for flexible trade-offs between performance and efficiency by adjusting factors such as the proportion of retained full-attention layers or the window size of local attention.